 What does the study involve?

-In the hospital, samples for testing will be collected when indicated as part of routine clinical care.
-In the nursing home, samples will be taken up to once a week for the duration of the study.
-The samples will include swabs from the patients nose, throat, groin, and any open wounds or ulcers.
-We will also collect samples of urine (if there is a urinary catheter) and stool (faeces).
-If a stool sample is not available then we will collect a rectal (bottom) swab.
-We will also collect some clinical information from the medical records.
-There are no study-specific interventions and all patients will receive routine clinical care.
+In the hospital, samples for testing are collected when indicated as part of routine clinical care.
+In the nursing home, samples are taken up to once a week for the duration of the study.
+The samples include swabs from the patient's nose, throat, groin, and any open wounds or ulcers.
+Samples of urine are also collected (if there is a urinary catheter) and stool (faeces).
+If a stool sample is not available then a rectal (bottom) swab is collected.
+Some clinical information is also collected from medical records.
+There are no study-specific interventions and all patients receive routine clinical care.

 What are the possible benefits and risks of participating?

 There are no direct benefits to the participant for taking part in the study.
-However, the information that we obtain from the study may help future patients and enable us to reduce the risk of healthcare-associated infections.
+However, the information obtained from the study may help future patients and reduce the risk of healthcare-associated infections.
 There are no risks to the participant from taking part in the study.
-Having the samples taken may be mildly uncomfortable but will not hurt.
+Having the samples taken may be mildly uncomfortable but does not hurt.